thoughtbot/maybe_haskell/book/introduction.md

 `-1` in failure cases.
 This is a huge hassle.
 You now have a system in which any value at any time can either be the value you expect or `nil`, always.

-If you try to find a `User`, and you get back a value, and you try to treat it like a `User` when it's actually `nil`, you get a `NoMethodError`.
-What's worse, that error may not happen anywhere near the source of the problem.
+For instance, if you try to find a `User`, and you try to treat the value you get back as it it's a `User` but it's actually `nil`, you get a `NoMethodError`.
+What's worse, that error may not happen anywhere near the problem's source.
 The line of code that created that `nil` may not even appear in the eventual backtrace.
 The result is various "`nil` checks" peppered throughout the code.
 Is this the best we can do?